SamsonChen94/btq-sre/README.md

 7. CI/CD solution is Jenkins
 8. The underlining Jenkins node and node image have all the required permissions preconfigured
 9. The underlining Jenkins node and node image have all the necessary binary installed
+10. Redeploying all pods on the cluster is not restricted (workload should be configured to a rolling update)

 ## Installation